cixtor/slackapi/README.md

 - [x] `channels.leave` - Leaves a channel.
 - [x] `channels.list` - Lists all channels in a Slack team.
 - [x] `channels.mark` - Sets the read cursor in a channel.
+- [x] `channels.myHistory` - Displays messages of the current user from a channel.
+- [x] `channels.purgeHistory` - Deletes history of messages and events from a channel.
 - [x] `channels.rename` - Renames a channel.
 - [x] `channels.setPurpose` - Sets the purpose for a channel.
 - [x] `channels.setRetention` - Sets the retention time of the messages.